- we are anyone between the ages of 7 – 25

 - Our volunteers are the backbone of our work here at Shed.
 Without them, we would really struggle to exist.
 Their work is invaluable and we do our best to ensure that they feel at home with regular training and supervision from our Volunteer Manager, Ashling Foat

 Find out more about how to volunteer and the roles

 or get in touch on 020 8801 7209 email firstname.lastname@example.org

 Company and Volunteer Manager

 Hi my name is Ashling Foat and I am the Company and Volunteer Manager at Haringey Shed.
-I started as a volunteer for Children’s Theatre and Youth Theatre over 5 years ago and fell in love with Haringey Shed.
+I started as a volunteer for Children’s Theatre and Youth Theatre back in 2010 and fell in love with Haringey Shed.
 After finishing my degree in Drama and Theatre studies I knew it was young people I wanted to work with.

-I have worked in many educational and arts organisations as a teaching assistant and early years drama specialist, both here in the UK and abroad.
-Now as Company and Volunteer Manager I have swapped my puppets and drama games for a clipboard and Blackberry.
+I have worked in many educational and arts organisations, both here in the UK and abroad.
+Now as Company and Volunteer Manager I have swapped my puppets and drama games for a clipboard and mobile phone.
 I consider myself very lucky to work at Haringey Shed and play part in the incredible work we do!